DannyBlozrov/Linear-multi-arm-bandit/README.md

 # Linear-Multi-Arm-Bandit While Avoiding Detection on fixed Budget
 This is the GitHub page for the Engineering Project by Daniel Blozrov and Dean Elimelech, conducted under the guidance of Asaf Cohen.
-The repository contains simulations and an algorithm designed to solve the multi-armed bandit problem, based on our paper, which can be found at Typst.
-[Typst](https://typst.app/project/rID3L_KmAjmQz75AsGRRrk).
+The repository contains simulations and an algorithm designed to solve the multi-armed bandit problem, based on our paper, which can be found at  [Typst](https://typst.app/project/rID3L_KmAjmQz75AsGRRrk).

 # Running instructions For Simulations :